hansgevers/thevalueofahelpinghand/README.md

 Separate documentation is added to illustrate the stereotype ordered regressions and their margins which back the findings regardless the violation of the parallel regression assumption.
 Note: For the Stereotype Ordered regressions, margins are referred to in the paper which are based on an interaction effect that is possibly not significant.
 Across years the interaction effect is 3 to 4 times sufficiently significant per imputed dataset.

+For the latest version, i.e. version 5, updated do- and log-files are available.
+The supplement covers the additional stereotype logistic estimators per overall for 2011 and 2015, and per country for 2015.
+Supplement 2 covers the additional stereotype logistic estimators per country for 2011.
+The proportional odds assumption test remains available in output_sup_1.pdf.

 Relevant hyperlinks:
 www.share-eric.eu
 www.stata.com